Today we are going to talk about the dreaded B-Word…that’s right BUDGET!

 Now here comes the hard part, sticking to the budget.
 When wedding planning, it is easy to get carried away and overspend, especially when everything cost so much.
 The best way to keep to your budget is to keep the maximum you allotted for each item in mind when shopping.
 If you say you can only spend $1500 on your wedding dress, don’t try on a $5000 dress.
 It will just lead to disappointment…trust me I know.
 When going out on wedding planning activities take your budget with you and refer back to it when getting vendor pricing.
 If it does not fit, you must keep looking.

-Also, be aware of hidden cost like: Dress Alterations, Service Fees, Taxes, and Tips.
+Also, be aware of hidden costs like dress alterations, service fees, taxes, and tips.
 These can seem like small additions, but they really add up.
-Add all of these hidden cost to your budget before hand so they do not surprise you on the back end.
+Add all of these hidden costs to your budget before hand so they do not surprise you on the back end.

-In all planing you budget boils down to defining how much you have, allocating how it will be spent, then sticking to it.
+In allplanningg you budget boils down to defining how much you have, allocating how it will be spent, then sticking to it.